Barry Allen: DC Rebirth

 During DC Rebirth, Barry is no longer the only Flash.
-It is revealed that Wally West has been lost in the Speed Force for ten years, realizing during this time that Barry is not responsible of changing the timeline after the Flashpoint crisis, the unknown entity used Barry's time travelling as an opportunity to fundamentally alter reality.
+It is revealed that Wally West has been lost in the Speed Force for ten years, realizing during this time that Barry is not responsible for changing the timeline after the Flashpoint crisis, the unknown entity used Barry's time traveling as an opportunity to fundamentally alter reality.
 The fallout of the recent Darkseid War allowed Wally to try and reach out to his former friends in the hopes of either returning or warning them of the truth, but each attempt caused him to fall further into the Speed Force.
 After realizing not even Linda (his traditional "lightning rod") could remember him, Wally sank into desolation and chose to appear before Barry one last time to thank him for the life he had given him.
 Just before Wally disappeared, Barry remembered him and dragged him free of the Speed Force.
 Following a tearful reunion, Wally gave Barry his warning of the true source of the universal change and the dangers to come.
 Because of Wally, Barry is now aware that the timeline is not reset correctly after Flashpoint and thus another alternate timeline.
-However, he still cannot remember his pre-Flashpoint life, such as people like Jay Garrick, his long-last marriage with Iris and the details of his feuds with the Reverse-Flash / Eobard Thawne (who now remembers their pre-Flashpoint history), and remembers Wally from their new DC Rebirth timeline history.
+However, he still cannot remember his pre-Flashpoint life, such as people like Jay Garrick, his long-last marriage with Iris, and the details of his feuds with the Reverse-Flash / Eobard Thawne (who now remembers their pre-Flashpoint history), and remembers Wally from their new DC Rebirth timeline history.
 Despite being informed by Wally that another party is responsible, Barry remains in guilt over his mistakes, and seeks to find and stop them in hopes of making amends.
 Although the two decide to keep Wally's return secret from Iris based on Wally's own experience with Linda, Barry encourages him to return to the Titans, but also recommends that he don a new costume to reflect that he is the Flash rather than 'Kid Flash'.
 While Wally considers his options, Barry visits Batman to discuss the new evidence of some outside force attacking them, musing on how personal this assault appears, but despite the potential danger, Batman and Barry agree to keep their investigation to themselves until they know what they are up against.
-Later, when Eobard Thawne attacks Iris and Wallace, Iris had glimpses of her pre-Flashpoint life with Barry and learns his secrets as the Flash in the process.
+Later, when Eobard Thawne attacks Iris and Wallace, Iris has glimpses of her pre-Flashpoint life with Barry and learns his secrets as the Flash in the process.
 Barry then learned of their marriage in the other timeline as well.
 Knowing from Thawne that her entire life has been drastically altered and that Barry is indirectly responsible for it as the result of his time-traveling actions, Iris now distrusts Barry.
-To make matters worse for Barry, while he's entering the Negative Speed Force, he becomes the Negative-Flash which is more lethal than the original, and mostly dangerous to control.
+To make matters worse for Barry, while he is entering the Negative Speed Force, he becomes the Negative Flash which is more lethal than the original, and mostly dangerous to control.